matsui528/rii/README.md

 ## Installing
 You can install the package via pip.
-This library works with Python 3.5+ on linux/mac/wsl/Windows10 and Python 3.6+ on linux-latest/mac-latest/windows-latest
+This library works with Python 3.6+ on linux/mac/wsl/Windows10

 ```
 pip install rii